No. Not usually.

 The vast majority of all votes the legislature takes are a "voice vote" where there's no record of how individuals vote.
 That might be good for moving fast, but it's bad for letting you know how your Rep voted.
 Even if there's a recorded "Roll Call" vote, the House only published them online if they happened on the floor.
 Most important votes happen in committee, where votes are often either not held at all, or never published on the website -- you have to go to downtown Boston during office hours and request a copy of the vote from the committee.

-The State Senate generally does a better job about transparency and enacting progressive legislation than the State House.
+However, the State Senate generally does a better job about transparency and enacting progressive legislation than the State House.
 The Senate publishes committee roll call votes on its website, the House does not.
 The Senate unanimously passed full public school funding, the House did not.
-The State Senate has a more collaborative leadership style that places less power in the hands of one person like the House does.
+The State Senate has a slightly more collaborative leadership style that places less power in the hands of one person like the House does.

 We support many of same bills as other progressive advocacy groups, and we're not trying to replace other progressive groups (nor could we).
 We support policies that have a clear consensus among the progressive community as the right thing to do.
 If you think we're missing a policy or bill, feel free to contact us and let us know!